akeneo/pim-community-standard/README.md

 This is the recommended way to install Akeneo PIM.

+Due to some Oro Platform limitation, you **must** create your database before launching composer.

 If you don't have Composer yet, download it following the instructions on http://getcomposer.org/ or just run the following command: